VertNet/dedupe/Development notes.md

 A first option, that overrides anything else, is to look for an `id` parameter in the `querystring`.
 If there is no such parameter, I can look for an `id` field, then an `occurrenceid` field.

 But what if none is present?
 Should I throw a warning?
 Stop with an error?
 Go ahead with the first column?
 With no "id" reference, just the position in the record set?

+So far, I made the API return a 400 error if the field specified as "id" is not among the headers.
+The only thing left here is to determine what to do when no suitable "id" field is present.